 Button batteries come in different sizes, from 0.5cm to 3.2cm in width.
 Sometimes they are called ‘coin’ or lithium batteries.

 When swallowed, the leftover electrical current in a button battery causes a chemical reaction in the body which can cause serious internal burns and bleeding.
-The batteries can also leak chemicals which can cause serious burns.
+They can also leak chemicals which can cause poisoning.

-You will find button batteries in many small electrical products such as remote controls, toys, watches, hearing aids and torches.
+You will find button batteries in many small electrical products such as remote controls, toys, birthday cards, watches, hearing aids and torches.
 New products and toys often have them already installed.

 If you know or think that your child has swallowed a button battery you must act immediately.